polterguy/magic/README.md

 You can use Magic to create chatbots that are used for customer support, answers as sales executives, generates leads, anything you want really.
 In addition Magic allows you to create [AI Website Search](https://ainiro.io/ai-website-search) and [AI Expert Systems](https://ainiro.io/ai-expert-systems).

-## Features
+## AI Features

-In addition to the obvious allowing you to scrape your website, we also support the following;
+In addition to the obvious allowing you to scrape your website, [AINIRO.IO](https://ainiro.io) also gives you the following;

 * Uploading PDF documents
 * Uploading XML, CSV, JSON and YAML documents